ThisIsNishanth/Project-SJU/README.md

-A simple website that shows real-time forecasting data.
+A website that shows real-time forecasting data.